SIDN/entrada/README.md

 ```

-For more information about the configuration options see the [ENTRADA](https://entrada.sidnlabs.nl) website
+For more information about the configuration options see the [ENTRADA wiki](https://github.com/SIDN/entrada/wiki/Configuration).

 ## License